 Is Dental Corp profitable?

-With more than 80 dental practices and an annual revenue surpassing the $180 million mark, Dental Corp is a rising star in the dental care industry in Canada.
-Unlike most corporate entities, Dental Corp has built a reputation on allowing practitioners to retain a large percentage of their autonomy while running their organizations.
+With more than 80 dental practices and an annual revenue surpassing the $180 million mark, Dental Corp is a rising star in the dental care industry.
+Unlike most corporate entities, Dental Corp has built a reputation for allowing practitioners to retain a large percentage of their autonomy while running their organizations.

 What type of dental offices are owned by a corporation?